Second-Order Constrained Dynamic Optimization: Detail of SQP for Dynamical Systems

-with nonnegative Lagrangian multiplier $\lambda \in \mathbb{R}^{w}$.
-Notice that the objective in \eqref{eq:SQP_PF} has a gradient of $f_{0}$ and Hessian of $\mathcal{L}$, not Hessian of $f_{0}$.
-This discrepancy of gradient and Hessian can be explained using a modified Lagrangian $\mathcal{L}_{\rm{m}}$ \citep{Robinson1972AQA,VanDerHoek1982};
+Let us revisit a SQP subproblem in \eqref{eq:SQP_QP}.
+Notice that the objective in has a gradient of $f_{0}$ and Hessian of $\mathcal{L}$, not Hessian of $f_{0}$.
+This discrepancy can be explained using a modified Lagrangian $\mathcal{L}_{\rm{m}}$ \citep{VanDerHoek1982, Robinson1972AQA}.
+Here we write $x = x_{k} + \delta x_{k}$ with a subscript for iteration.

 where $d_{\rm{L}}$ is the difference between the original and linearized constraints, which are written as

 Since the gradient of $d_{\rm{L}}$ is given by

 the gradient and Hessian of the modified Lagrangian are